 September 7, 2019 Officer-Involved Shooting

-On 9/7/2019 at 10:22 p.m. a police pursuit that began in Edina ended near the intersection of 77th Street East and Chicago Avenue in Richfield.
-The driver, Brian Jesus Quinones-Rosario (30), exited his vehicle and confronted officers with a knife.
+On September 7, 2019, at 10:22 p.m. a police pursuit that began in Edina ended near the intersection of 77th Street East and Chicago Avenue in Richfield.
+The driver, Brian Jesus Quinones-Rosario, exited his vehicle and confronted officers with a knife.
 Quinones-Rosario was shot and subsequently died at the scene.
 The incident involved officers from the Edina and Richfield Police Departments.

-The incident remains under investigation and review by Hennepin County.
-The Hennepin County Sheriff’s Office (HCSO) is in the process of handing the investigation over to the Hennepin County Attorney’s Office (HCAO).
-Richfield has provided all requested information to both the HCSO and HCAO.
+The incident was investigated and reviewed by Hennepin County.
+The Hennepin County Sheriff’s Office (HCSO) presented its investigative findings to the Hennepin County Attorney’s Office (HCAO).
+Richfield provided all requested information to both the HCSO and HCAO.

 The following are frequently requested data related to the incident: